pritam-gnr/image-finder/README.md

 # image-finder
 One can search images by typing text on the search bar.
+This is not a library.
+This is an complete project.

 ## Features List
 • Search your favourite images